 The Good and the Bad of .NET Framework Programming

 .NET is a software development framework and ecosystem designed and supported by Microsoft to allow for easy desktop and web application engineering.
-It’s a popular free platform currently used for a lot of different types of applications as it provides the programming environment for most software development phases. .NET best suits the businesses that look for a wide range of features like web-based services, desktop software, and cloud infrastructure support.
+It’s a popular free platform currently used for a lot of different types of applications as it provides the programming environment for most software development phases. .NET best suits businesses that look for a wide range of features like web-based services, desktop software, and cloud infrastructure support.

-History behind .NET
+The history behind .NET

-Microsoft started working on .NET framework in the late 90’s.
+Microsoft started working on .NET framework in the late 90s.
 The idea was to create a platform based on so-called managed code, code that can be executed under a runtime environment.
-This was needed to improve development experience and relieve engineers from security operations, active memory management, and other low-level efforts that C/C++ developers had to bother with.
+This was needed to improve development experience and relieve engineers from handling security operations, active memory management, and other low-level efforts that C/C++ developers had to bother with.

 The first release of .NET Framework in 2002 introduced C#, a language for writing managed code that had a design similar to C++.
 The framework itself aimed at Windows-based computers and servers.
-It had WinForms, a GUI library for desktop applications, ASP.NET, a framework for Web, and ADO.NET for data access.
+It had WinForms, a GUI library for desktop applications; ASP.NET, a framework for Web; and ADO.NET for data access.
 All these elements were driven by Common Language Runtime (CLR) to compile and execute managed code.

 To unite various functions, .NET offered a framework class library (FCL) that included the base class library (BCL), network library, a numerics library, and others.